wmcconn/reference-architectures/data/streaming_azuredatabricks/README.md

     docker run -it --rm -v `pwd`:/streaming_azuredatabricks_azure -v ~/.m2:/root/.m2 maven:3.6.3-jdk-8 mvn -f /streaming_azuredatabricks_azure/pom.xml package
     ```

-1. Alternately, use your Java IDE to import the Maven project file named **pom.xml** located in the **data/streaming_azuredatabricks/azure** directory.
+    > Note: Alternately, use your Java IDE to import the Maven project file named **pom.xml** located in the **data/streaming_azuredatabricks/azure** directory.
 Perform a clean build.

 1. The outputs of the build are files named **azure-databricks-monitoring-0.9.jar** in the **./azure-databricks-monitoring/target** directory and **azure-databricks-job-1.0-SNAPSHOT.jar** in the **./AzureDataBricksJob/target** directory.

 ### Configure custom logging for the Databricks job